cseljatib/cseljatib.github.io2/joinus.md

 ## Come to work with us!

 We are avid to work with people loving nature, ecology, and quantitative methods.
-Specially, we are seeking people interested in (a) forest ecology, tree phisiology, soil ecology to undertake research at our long-term plot network in temperate forests in Chile;
+Specially, we are seeking people interested in (1) forest ecology, tree phisiology, soil ecology to undertake research at our long-term plot network in temperate forests in Chile;
 (2) developing quantitative models to contributing to understand tree allometry and forest structure and composition; (3) data analysis and management; and (4) mathematical/statisitical modelling.